wholder/ADU218/README.md

 Selecting the "Counters" tab open up a display that shows the current state of the counters and allows you to individually reset them.

 ### Requirements
 Java 8 JDK, or later must be installed in order to compile the code.
 There is also a [**Runnable JAR file**](https://github.com/wholder/ADU218/blob/master/out/artifacts/ADU218Test_jar) included in the checked in code that you can download.
-On a Mac, just double click the **`ADU218Test.jar`** file and it should startOn a Mac, simply double click the **`LaserCut.jar`** file to run it once you've downloaded it, although you'll probably have to right click and select "Open" the  first time you run LaserCut due to new Mac OS X security checks.
+On a Mac, just double click the **`ADU218Test.jar`** file and it should startOn a Mac, simply double click the **`ADU218Test.jar`** file to run it once you've downloaded it, although you'll probably have to right click and select "Open" the  first time you run ADU218 due to new Mac OS X security checks.
 You should also be able to run the JAR file on Windows or Linux systems, but you'll need to have a Java 8 JRE, or later installed and follow the appropriate process for each needed to run an executable JAR file.

 ## Credits
-LaserCut uses the following Java code to perform some of its functions, or build this project:
+ADU218 uses the following Java code to perform some of its functions, or build this project:
 - [hid4java](https://github.com/gary-rowe/hid4java) provides HID-based communication with the ADU218
 - [IntelliJ IDEA from JetBrains](https://www.jetbrains.com/idea/) (my favorite development environment for Java coding.
 Thanks JetBrains!)